-As a provisionally registered doctor graduating from HYMS, you will be able to practise medicine in approved Foundation Year 1 posts only.
-The law does not allow provisionally registered doctors to undertake any other type of work.
-You will apply for a Foundation Year 1 post during the final year of your undergraduate course at HYMS.
-Applications are processed by the UK Foundation Programme Office selection scheme, which allocates posts on a competitive basis.
-There are enough Foundation posts available across the HYMS area for all our graduates who wish to remain in the region.
-So far, all suitably-qualified UK graduates have found a place on the Foundation Year 1 programme (but this can't be guaranteed – for instance, if there were to be an increased number of competitive applications from non-UK graduates).
+Provisionally registered doctors can only practise in approved Foundation Year 1 posts: the law does not allow provisionally registered doctors to undertake any other type of work.
+To obtain a Foundation Year 1 post you will need to apply during the final year of your undergraduate course through the UK Foundation Programme Office selection scheme, which allocates these posts to graduates on a competitive basis.
+So far, all suitably qualified UK graduates have found a place on the Foundation Year 1 programme, but this cannot be guaranteed, for instance if there were to be an increased number of competitive applications from non-UK graduates.

-Most trainees successfully complete Foundation Year 1 within 12 months, and are awarded a Certificate of Experience.
-After receiving your certificate, you will be eligible to apply for full registration with the GMC.
-Full registration provides you with a licence to practise for unsupervised medical practice in the NHS or privately in the UK.
+Successful completion of the Foundation Year 1 programme is normally achieved within 12 months and is marked by the award of a Certificate of Experience.
+You will then be eligible to apply for full registration with the General Medical Council.
+You need full registration with a licence to practise for unsupervised medical practice in the NHS or private practice in the UK.

 Although this information is currently correct, students need to be aware that regulations in this area may change from time to time.